-Gatsby Plant Science Summer School 2017 25 - 30 June 2017 The Hawkhills, Easingwold, York "An amazing and inspirational opportunity that will open your eyes to plant sciences and your future", 2014 participant - Hear from the UK's top scientists on global challenges and science's biggest questions - Develop your skills for research, study & work - Get inspiration and insight into future careers "It is an opportunity of a lifetime, such great fun, brilliant for your future career in biology", 2014 participant "This week will change everything you thought about plants.
+Gatsby Plant Science Summer School 2022 26th June - 30th June 2022 The Hawkhills, Easingwold, York

+"It was one of the most enriching things I've done and it was wonderful to learn for the sake of learning without exam pressure", 2017 participant - Hear from the UK's top scientists on global challenges and science's biggest questions - Develop your skills for research, study & work - Get inspiration and insight into future careers "This week will change everything you thought about plants.
 Hear about cutting edge research from world renowned researchers, gain invaluable information, have a great social time, meet lots of friends and enjoy endless free cake."
-2014 participant At the Gatsby Plant Science Summer School, each morning begins with a talk by a distinguished scientist, sharing how their research tackles the world's big questions and challenges.
+2014 participant At the Gatsby Plant Science Summer School (GPSSS), each morning begins with a talk by a distinguished scientist, sharing how their research tackles the world's big questions and challenges.
 You'll discuss the lecture in small groups, led by an experienced academic tutor, before returning to question the speaker.
-Speakers in 2017 will include experts on topics including increasing crop yields to using maths to study plant science.
+Speakers in 2022 will include experts on topics such as circadian rhythms, crop domestication and plant health.
 After lunch, you'll take part in science practicals designed to give you insights into new developments in the field.
 These include using confocal microscopes to see live cell development, seeing how pathologists are tackling the spread of disease, and how computer modelling shapes our understanding of developmental biology.
 Over the week, you'll also learn how to put inspiration into action.
 You'll develop your careers skills, being coached by expert mentors on topics such as how to find work experience, how to get bursaries and studentships, how to make connections with scientists, and how to run a research project.
 The social side definitely isn't forgotten - you'll meet fellow biosciences students from across the UK, making new friends in a lively but relaxed environment.
-"It's been the single most inspirational event I've attended in my life as far as a career in science is concerned."
-2015 participant Grants and how to apply This opportunity is entirely sponsored by the Gatsby Charitable Foundation, including all science teaching and equipment, all accommodation, and all food for the week - you only need to cover the cost of your travel.
-Accommodation is in single en-suite rooms.
+"Life changing.
+If you're not sure about what you want to do this experience will be amazing for you, so enjoyable, it will shape the rest of my degree and academic career" 2019 participant Grants and how to apply This opportunity is entirely sponsored by the Gatsby Charitable Foundation, including all science teaching and equipment, all accommodation, and all food for the week - you only need to cover the cost of your travel.
+Accommodation is in single en suite rooms.
 Grants towards travel costs are available for students on low incomes.
-"Genuinely interesting, important, possibly life and career-changing, fun and free."
-2014 participant If you'd like to be considered for a place, contact the lecturer at your University known as your Gatsby Mentor, and let them know you're interested (see www.gatsbysummerschool.org.uk for the name of your Mentor).
-There are 80 student places, selected from 28 UK Universities and your mentor will select up to 3 end of first year (or second year for Scottish universities) undergraduate students from your University for a place on the 2017 course.
+"It has been truly inspiring and, especially in a year of uncertainties like this, it has provided some hope" 2021 participant If you'd like to be considered for a place, contact the lecturer at your University known as your Gatsby Mentor, and let them know you're interested (see www.gatsbysummerschool.org.uk for the name of your Mentor).
+There are 80 student places, selected from 28 UK Universities.
+Your mentor will select the most suitable first year (or second year for Scottish universities) undergraduate students from your University.
 Don't be put off that it's competitive; it's worth telling your mentor if you're interested, as they may be able to put other local opportunities your way too.
-The 2017 Programme
+The 2022 Programme